What is Holosomatic Breathwork?

 • Please consider the following recommendations to prepare for your experience:

 Your Space.
-You will need your own yoga mat and a flat pillow, and may want a bolster or a blanket and an eye cover.
+You will need yoga mat and a flat pillow, and may want a bolster or a blanket and an eye cover.
 Depending on the location for your session, props may be provided, or you may need to bring your own.
 Please check with the Facilitator for specifics for your session.

 Timing.
 Schedule your session for a time when you have space in your schedule, and don’t have to switch gears immediately to work or social commitments.